Comparison of modern open-source visual SLAM approaches: Results

 \section{Results}

-The following tables represent the Absolute Pose Error metric (maximum and root mean squared values) for the algorithms we are considering.
-We present metrics both for position error in meters and for rotation error in degrees.
-We mark the lowest error result among all algorithms by bold green numbers and by italic purple numbers the second result.
-The first three tables represent results on popular and very common datasets to the robotics community.
-Not all algorithms present in all tables.
+The tables \ref{table:euroc_table}, \ref{table:dre}, \ref{table:TUM_VI_table}, \ref{table:kitti_table}, \ref{table:open_loris_table} represent the Absolute Pose Error metric (maximum and root mean squared values) for the considered algorithms.
+The metrics is both for position error in meters and for rotation error in degrees.
+The lowest error result among all algorithms is marked with bold green numbers and italic purple numbers as the second result.
+The first three tables represent results on popular and very common datasets in the robotics community.
+Not all algorithms are present in all tables.
 Absence means the inability to run on certain types of data, problems with parameters or algorithms themselves.
 Experiments on Open LORIS data and DRE dataset have been carried out for checking results in harsh conditions (sharp turns, textureless data, dynamic content).
-If a SLAM system could not initialise or lose trajectory we mark it as "X".
-The algorithms in the tables placed in the order of their release date.
-The examples of obtained trajectories of algorithms on EuRoC MAV mh5 and TUM VI corridor 1 sequence illustrated in Fig. \ref{fig_trajectories}.
+If a SLAM system could not be initialized or loses a solution it is marked as "X".
+The algorithms in the tables are placed in the order of their release date.
+The examples of obtained trajectories of algorithms on EuRoC MAV mh5 and TUM VI corridor 1 sequence are illustrated in Fig. \ref{fig_trajectories}.

-Table \ref{table:euroc_table} illustrates Basalt to be a winner on EuRoC V1\textunderscore01{\textunderscore}easy sequence and OpenVSLAM on MH\textunderscore05{\textunderscore}difficult.
+Table \ref{table:euroc_table} illustrates Basalt to be a winner on EuRoC V1\textunderscore01{\textunderscore}easy sequence, and ORB-SLAM3 and OpenVSLAM on MH\textunderscore05{\textunderscore}difficult.
 Worth reminding, "easy" EuRoC sequences differs from "difficult" one by jiggles and light conditions because of quadcopter data recording.
-OpenVSLAM showed better results on worse conditions.
+ORB-SLAM3 and OpenVSLAM showed better results in worse conditions.
 In general, most of the algorithms show low errors and comparable results.
-Also, we can notice a much bigger error of LDSO, the only Dense SLAM method that we look at.
+Also, a much bigger error of LDSO can be noticed - the only Dense SLAM method which has been used.

 Table \ref{table:TUM_VI_table} represents errors on TUM VI data sequence.
 Unfortunately, not all methods are capable to work with fish-eye data.
 The leader here is ORB-SLAM3 with errors, an order of magnitude less than others.
 It is worth noting, that this approach is 2 years newer than MapLab and VINS Mono - the second leaders, whereas all other algorithms in the table have similar release time.
 VINS Mono has two times higher error than MapLab on corridor\textunderscore1 sequence whereas it significantly wins on room1 and magistrale\textunderscore1 sequences.
 The length of magistrale\textunderscore1 sequence is much bigger (around 1 km) than others which makes it especially difficult for the algorithms.
 Even though OpenVSLAM shows good results on other sequences, here it is used to get lost, which led to huge rotational errors.
 The important peculiarity of this dataset is a handheld camera and lots of motion which makes IMU data especially important here.